 To change categories: Press MENU until RDS ON appears in the display.
 Press CAT.
-Press \checkmark / \checkmark until the desired category appears in the display.
-Then press \blacktriangleleft SEEK/TRACK \triangleright to find the next station playing that category of music on SCAN for a brief campling of all playing that category of music or SCAN for a brief sampling of all stations playing that category of music.
+Press \blacktriangle / \bigtriangledown until the desired category appears in the display.
+Then press \blacktriangleleft SEEK/TRACK \blacktriangleright to find the next station playing that category of music or SCAN for a brief sampling of all stations playing that category of music.